exercism/java/docs/INSTALLATION.md

 ----

-## Installing on Mac OS X without Homebrew
+## Installing on macOS without Homebrew

-*NOTE: these instructions are intended for experienced Mac OS X users.
-Unless you specifically do not want to use a package manager, we highly recommend using the Homebrew-based installation instructions, [above](#mac-os-x).*
+*NOTE: these instructions are intended for experienced macOS users.
+Unless you specifically do not want to use a package manager, we highly recommend using the Homebrew-based installation instructions, [above](#macos).*

 1. Install the JDK:
    1. Download "**Java Platform (JDK)**" from [Oracle OTN](http://www.oracle.com/technetwork/java/javase/downloads/index.html).